 Change in Company Type

 In early 2014, BCBSM converted to a not-for-profit mutual insurance company through its merger with Blue Cross Blue Shield of Michigan Mutual Insurance Company.
 As part of the transition, the company will contribute $1.6 billion over a period of nearly 20 years to the independent Michigan Health Endowment.

-BCBSM has t he largest network of doctors and hospitals in Michigan: 158 hospitals, nearly 30,000 doctors.
+BCBSM has the largest network of doctors and hospitals in Michigan: 158 hospitals and nearly 30,000 doctors.

 Along with its traditional health coverage options, BCBSM provides prescription drug plans to seniors through Medicare Part D, as well as a range of other senior care programs including HMO, PPO, and gap plans.
 The company also offers Blue Dental and Blue Vision plans, and its BCN Service subsidiary provides third-party administration of self-funded employer health plans.
 Its LifeSecure unit provides long-term care insurance throughout most of the country.
 In addition, BCBSM partners with the State of Michigan to provide children's insurance through the MIChild program.

 In addition to its ownership in Blue Care Network, the BCBSM Foundation, Accident Fund Holdings, and LifeSecure Insurance, BCBSM holds a minority stake in Pennsylvania-based managed care firm AmeriHealth Caritas and Minnesota-based Bloom Health (a developer of private exchange products for employers).

 BCBSM operates across Michigan with its headquarters and major locations in Detroit, Blue Care Network's headquarters in Southfield, and other offices in Grand Rapids and Lansing.